tpayne/CloudFunctions/Azure/samples/MySQLFunction/README.md

 Other functions, like a PUT will be rejected and not do anything.

+This function also supports converting output to JSON format.
+To do this, please add the parameter `jsontxt=true` to the appropriate CURL call.
+This will return the data in JSON, rather than HTML format.

 Deploying the Function to Azure
 -------------------------------
 If you wish to deploy the function to Azure, you can use the following...